How Is Effective Change Sponsorship Different to Leadership?

 We all need a reason to change.

 Here, the word directly is important.
 Face to face is the best way to communicate and where possible should be used.
 Leaders should not shy away from ‘getting out there’ and meeting with those impacted.
+Here are some further tips to help communicate directly, these are:

 Build a Coalition of Sponsorship